urania-dev/snapp/README.md

 And to host my urls too.

+## Changelog

+Since this is a hobby, and i'm still learning, the way of github are obscure to me, so I introduced a change-log, to see if there has been any change on this project recently.

+You can find it [here](https://github.com/urania-dev/snapp/blob/main/CHANGELOG.MD)

 ## Manual Install / Local Development

 You need to have [Node.js](https://nodejs.org) installed on your machine.